 MLTC stands for Managed Long Term Care.

 Long term care means services that help you with your daily activities.
-Examples are home care attendants, day care programs, and nursing homes.
+Examples are home care attendants, day care programs, and services that helps you with daily activities while you remain in your home.
 You might need long term care services if you need another person to help you clean your home, get dressed, or take a shower.

 Many New Yorkers who need long term care get it through Medicaid.
 And most people with Medicaid must get their long term care through an MLTC program.